khrystynaO/blueprints/NCD Environmental Air Quality Sensor/README.md

 - Add more sensors or devices to your setup.

 ## Troubleshooting

-- Ensure you have the latest software versions.
-- Verify all libraries are up to date.
-- Check dependencies and configurations.
-- Inspect your code for errors.

-### Common Issues:

 1. **Connection Problems:**
    - Ensure the sensor is powered and within range.